vcmirko/ansible-lod/README.md

 ## Continue setup in ansible forms

-Use chrome, a bookmark should be created.
+Use chrome, a bookmark should be created called AnsibleForm

 Login with :
 user : admin